allnightlight/ReinforcementLearningAidedPIDControllerTuner/works/work20200621/doc.md

 is improved by the derivative factor since any abrupt change of error multiplies the action via the derivative factor and then the stepwise error can be diminished quickly.

-Therefore, we regard the responsiveness of controller as an important criteria and we study the hyperparameters of the reinforcement learning which have the impact on the responsiveness of controller in order to design the PD-controller properly.
+Therefore, we choose the responsiveness of controller as the criteria of out controller design.

+We study the hyperparameters of the reinforcement learning which have the impact on the criteria in order to design the PD-controller properly.

 # 2. Specifications